Preparing the Kit

 Disasters happen anytime and anywhere.
 Is your family prepared to cope with an emergency until help arrives?
 You need to prepare now before a disaster strikes.
 Put together a disaster supplies kit.
 When you’ve gathered supplies, discuss an emergency plan.
 Then you will be better able to stay at home with no water or electricity.

 Use the following checklist as a guide to see what supplies your family will need.
 To be ready for a disaster, you will need to stock the basics: water, food, first aid supplies, clothing and bedding, emergency supplies and tools, and special items.
 You will need these items if your family is confined at home.

 Water is the most important item.
-Purchase bottled water and keep on hand at all times.
+Purchase bottled water and keep it on hand at all times.

 If necessary, store water in a plastic container, such as clean soft drink bottles, and avoid using containers that could contaminate the water, decompose, or break.
 To keep stored water fresh, change it every 6 months.

-- Store at least 1 gallon of water per person per day (2 quarts for drinking and 2 quarts for food preparation, washing dishes, and bathing).
+- Store at least one gallon of water per person per day (two quarts for drinking and two quarts for food preparation, washing dishes, and bathing).
 Two gallons per person is better.

-- Keep at least a 3-day supply of water for each person in your household, more if you have a place to store it.
+- Keep at least a three-day supply of water for each person in your household, more if you have a place to store it.

 - Include bleach for purifying additional water if supplies run out.

 - Coffee filters may be used to remove sediment before purifying water.